thorlindberg/thesis/dissertation/5-1-1 vocabulary-interchange-array.md

 For this reason it is more common to utilise multi-dimensional arrays for representing data structures, but these can be further optimised by leveraging `relational keys`.
 As values are assigned meaning based on their position in a two-dimensional array, it can be useful to assign different categories of values in one dimension, and entries in another dimension.

-As seen in figure {"ref":"relationalarrays"}, a `header` can be added as the first entry in the array, describing the categories of values, and an `identifier` category can be added as the first category in the opposite dimension.
+As seen in figure {"ref":"relationalarrays"} a `header` can be added as the first entry in the array, describing the categories of values, and an `identifier` category can be added as the first category in the opposite dimension.
 The purpose of this is to minimise the array, and split it into multiple two-dimensional arrays, linked together by their identifier values.
 As these data structures increase size, it becomes paramount to minimise wasted space, and this process ensures explicit linking of data when their implicit meaning is lost with their relative positioning.

 [ UML diagram of relational multi-dimensional arrays ]